Integration with Let’s Encrypt

 - Just wait.
 After several failures, the ACME server will find the right address for the HTTP verification.

-By default, the logging level is not enough to get all information an administrator may need to solve issues.
+The default logging level is not enough for receiving all the information an administrator may need to solve possible issues.
 Complete the following steps:

 - Go to Settings → Logging settings